zio/zio-config/docs/automatic/index.md

     * We use automatic derivation here.
     * As an example, In order to specify, {{{ x = a }}} in the source where `a`
     * represents X.A object, we need a case class that wraps
-    * the sealed trait, where the field name is x
+    * the sealed trait, and we use the field name of this case class as the key */ final case class Config(x: X)
-    */
-   final case class Config(x: X)